 The Technology Modernization Fund (TMF) was authorized by the Modernizing Government Technology Act of 2017.

 Approved projects receive incremental funding and technical expertise to ensure project success.
-The TMF received $100 million in FY 2018 to fund modernization projects, and another $25 million in FY 2019.
-The President’s FY 2020 Budget requests an additional $150 million.
+To date, the TMF has received $175 million from Congress to fund modernization projects.

 How the TMF works

 The TMF is overseen by the Technology Modernization Board, comprised of Government IT leaders representing proven expertise in technology, transformation, and operations.
 Agencies submit IT-related project proposals for the Board to review and consider.
 Agencies submit technology modernization proposals to the Board through a two-phased approval process.

 Phase One: Initial Project Proposal (IPP)